 EOS is a long-term investor and manages the Plan's assets with long-term objectives in mind.
-A primary element of the Plan's investment philosophy is to employ a diversification of assets as the best possible way to achieve its goals.
+A primary element of the Plan's investment philosophy is to employ diversification of assets as the best possible way to achieve its goals.
 Investment managers, who employ active and passive management strategies to take advantage of imbalances in the markets, currently manage the assets of the Plan.
 The target asset allocation consists of 34% invested in a domestic equity index, 21% in non- US equity, 22% in fixed income, 13% in defensive equity and 10% in real estate.

-The Plan's investment performance for fiscal year 2021 was 29.0%, outperforming the policy benchmark of 24.1% by 4.9%.
-All the asset classes outperformed their respective benchmark returns except for defensive equity which returned 26.8% compared to the benchmark return of 29.6%.
+The Plan's investment performance for fiscal year 2022 was -9.7%, outperforming the policy benchmark of -10.0% by 0.3%.
+Fixed income and real estate classes outperformed their respective benchmark returns and all others lagged their respective benchmark returns.

 Investments in this report are stated at fair value and include the recognition of unrealized gains and losses in the current period.
-The annualized rate of return for the three-, five- and ten-year periods ending June 30, 2021, were 11.0%, 11.4% and 9.1%, respectively.
+The annualized rate of return for the three-, five- and ten-year periods ending June 30, 2022, were 5.7%, 6.3% and 7.8%, respectively.
 The Plan's long-term actuarial investment return assumption is 6.75%.

 The Investment Section beginning on page 37 provides detailed information on the Plan's investment policies.
-See page 44 of this report for charts showing the asset allocation targets established by the Board of Trustees and the actual asset allocation of Plan assets on June 30, 2021.
+See page 44 of this report for charts showing the asset allocation targets established by the Board of Trustees and the actual asset allocation of Plan assets on June 30, 2022.